A Decentralised Digital Token Architecture for Public Transport: Introduction

-This report addresses the question: ``Given a specific use case, how do privacy-enhancing IDMS compare to the existing solution with respect to its design requirements?''.
-To limit the scope of this work, the question will be explored in the context of the protocol described by Goodell et al~\cite{Goodell2019}.
-This report refers to the Goodell work as \textit{the protocol} or the \textit{Distributed Digital Identity Architecture} (DigID).
+This chapter investigates the feasibility and effectiveness of implementing privacy-enhancing identity management in large-scale public transport payment systems.
+To limit the scope of the work we explore the following three questions in the context of the protocol described by Goodell et al~\cite{Goodell2019}, to which we refer as the \textit{Distributed Digital Identity Architecture} (DigID):

+\begin{enumerate} \item How does the DigID address the key privacy and security requirements of modern public transport payment systems compared to current centralized solutions?

+\item What are the technical, operational, and user experience trade-offs when implementing DigID in a large-scale public transport network?

+\item To what extent can DigID meet or exceed the performance requirements of Transport for London's existing payment infrastructure? \end{enumerate}

+We use London as a case-study due to it's scale, fare structure, and readily available public data against which we can compare results.